Gavin-TC/ego-death/README.md

 ---

-This game's main objective is to reclaim your ego after experiencing 'Ego Death' due to an operation gone wrong.
+This game's main objective is to reclaim your ego after experiencing ego death due to an operation gone wrong.

 Your goal is to reclaim your self-identity through various randomly generated areas which contain different mythical creatures.